earthspecies/library/egyptian_fruit_bat/README.md

 3. A "tiny" subset of the annotated vocalizations can be found [here](https://archive.org/details/egyptian_fruit_bat_annotated_tiny) (~10 GiB unzipped)

-All of the subsets of the original data are split up in the same way:
+All of the subsets of the original data are organized in the same way:
 ```
 Egyptian_fruit_bat_unzipped
 ├── Annotations.csv